Stable and unstable perturbations in universal scaling phenomena far from equilibrium: Abstract

 \section{Abstract}

 We study the dynamics of perturbations around nonthermal fixed points associated to universal scaling phenomena in quantum many-body systems far from equilibrium.
 For an $N$-component scalar quantum field theory in 3+1 space-time dimensions, we determine the stability scaling exponents using a self-consistent large-$N$ expansion to next-to-leading order.
 Our analysis reveals the presence of both stable and unstable perturbations, the latter leading to quasi-exponential deviations from the fixed point in the infrared.
 We identify a tower of far-from-equilibrium quasi-particle states and their dispersion relations by computing the spectral function.
 With the help of linear response theory, we demonstrate that unstable dynamics arises from a competition between elastic scattering processes among the quasi-particle states.
-What ultimately renders the fixed point dynamically attractive at any non-zero momentum is the universal scaling of the unstable regime towards the infrared due to a self-similar quasi-particle cascade.
+What ultimately renders the fixed point dynamically attractive is the phenomenon of a \textit{scaling instability}, which is the universal scaling of the unstable regime towards the infrared due to a self-similar quasi-particle cascade.
 Our results provide ab initio understanding of emergent stability properties in self-organized scaling phenomena.

 \mysection{Introduction} One of the greatest challenges in physics is to understand how emergent collective behavior arises from the underlying quantum dynamics of a system.
 A~prominent example concerns universal scaling phenomena associated to phase transitions after fine-tuning of relevant parameters, such as adjustment to a critical temperature~\cite{Hohenberg:1977ym}.
 By contrast, scaling phenomena without fine-tuning of parameters can play an important role for the build-up of complex structures, in particular, far from equilibrium~\cite{Bak:1987xua,bak_how_1996}.
 On a fundamental quantum level important examples include universal scaling in quantum many-body systems associated to nonthermal fixed points, which exhibit attractor properties~\cite{Berges:2020fwq}.
 Here the applications range from relativistic collisions with heavy nuclei~\cite{Berges:2013eia,Kurkela:2015qoa}, and early universe cosmology~\cite{Micha:2002ey,Berges:2008wm}, to experiments with ultracold quantum gases providing unprecedented data for universal scaling in isolated~\cite{Prufer:2018hto,Erne:2018gmz,Glidden:2020qmu}, as well as driven systems~\cite{Navon:2016em,Helmrich:2020sgn}.
 However, an understanding of the observation of attractor behavior for scaling solutions based directly on the underlying quantum dynamics is still missing.